PaulKinlan/paul.kinlan.me/content/2017-07-06-progressive-progressive-web-apps.markdown

 streams reference
 implementation](https://github.com/whatwg/streams/tree/master/reference-implementation).

+### Crossed streams

-**Streams** &mdash; Streams are probably the most important primitive that we have in computing (and probably the least understood) and both Node and the Web have their own completely different solutions.
+Streams are probably the most important primitive that we have in computing (and probably the least understood) and both Node and the Web have their own completely different solutions.
 It was a nightmare to deal with in this project and we really need to standardize on a unified solution (ideally DOM Streams).

 Luckily there is a full implementation of the [Streams API](https://github.com/whatwg/streams/tree/master/reference-implementation)